A dome over Lake Washington? Boeing building spacecraft? Here’s what Seattle Times writers in 1970 predicted for 2020

 “Through a series of mutations, largely government inspired, automobiles will be outlawed in many areas, and the raw materials used in them will be diverted to other products, perhaps still in transportation, but for mass-transportation vehicles,” business reporter Archie Satterfield speculated.

-In a more humorous piece, science editor Hill Williams imagined 2020’s alternative transportation options: “There’s high-speed rail, or else we fly.
+In a more humorous piece, Williams imagined 2020’s alternative transportation options: “There’s high-speed rail, or else we fly.
 More’n 1,000 miles an hour.
 They’re trying out some rocket arrangement, where 50 people could be shot from here to Australia, like, in an hour.”

-Rockets to Australia may not be in our near future, but high-speed rail is at least being discussed: Advocates have pushed for a bullet train connecting Portland, Seattle and Vancouver, B.C., and Washington Gov. Jay Inslee has endorsed the idea.
+Rockets to Australia may not be in our near future, but high-speed rail is being discussed: Advocates have pushed for a bullet train connecting Portland, Seattle and Vancouver, B.C., and Washington Gov. Jay Inslee has endorsed the idea.

 Another prophetic prediction: Boeing partnering with NASA on space travel.